How to Use the Excel Color Scale Based on Text – 2 Examples

 Finally for housing

-• Likewise, we have to create individual rules for each unique category.
+• Create individual rules for each unique category.

 Finall output of color scale using unique text

-• After all, the whole dataset looks like a color scale based on text.
+The whole dataset displays color scales based on text.

 Final Dataset